A Single Shot: Plot

 John Moon's wife recently took their son and left.
 Before John's father died, he was unable to pay the mortgage on the farm, and it was sold.
 John is depressed and an emotional wreck.
 He lives in poverty in rural West Virginia, feeding himself by hunting deer.
 While illegally stalking a deer with a shotgun on Nature Conservancy land, he accidentally shoots and kills a young woman.
 He then finds a box containing $100,000 in the abandoned van where she was hiding.
 He hides the woman's body in a shipping container.

 During the following days, he attempts to reconcile with his wife.
 He contacts a local attorney to try to negotiate for his wife and son's return home and leaves the attorney several hundred dollars, drawing the attorneys' attention.
 John visits his son at his wife's apartment and interrupts the babysitter having sex with a recently released convict who has returned home.
 As he leaves he is threatened by a stranger who resents his glance.

 John returns to his trailer and finds that someone has trashed it, apparently looking for the money.
 The dead girl's body is on his bed with a note.
 His wife shows up and wants to come inside and get her clothing, but John refuses.
-John visits the attorney and threatens him with a pistol, trying to force him to reveal what he knows.
-All he learns is that his wife was concerned about where John got the money and wants to talk to him.